AnthonyMaddox/sei38-project4/README.md

 ## Instructions

-###### After loading the page, you can click on a module in the left hand navigation menu.
-Within each module are specifically labeled components that correspond to the bouncer Adobe
+###### Click on the forest to enter and play the game!
+Click or tap on the flashcard to proceed.
+The right arrow key on the keyboard also functions to flip through the cards.
+Reset the game if you're lost and want to reset the score.
+Good luck.

 ## Credits

-###### Thanks to WebMD and pixabay for providing all of the pictures and knowledge.
+###### Thanks to WebMD and pixabay for providing all of the pictures and information.
+Special thanks to Noah Clark and Roger Campbell for the programming knowledge.